QbusKoen/QbusOpenHab/README.md

 Client and server are installed automatically with the script you can find on qbusforum.be

  ## JAR file
- You can download the JAR file to /usr/share/openhab2/addons/ to become available in the openHAB inbox
+ You can download the JAR file to /usr/share/openhab2/addons/ to become available in the openHAB inbox.
+This is temporaraly necessairy until the binding is released by openHAB.

  ## Example files
  ### Things